 SAC is pleased to offer an Indigenous Counsellor who provides counselling within an indigenous framework and is open to all who self-identify as an indigenous survivor of sexualized violence.
 Our Indigenous Counsellor also runs our Healing and Sharing Circle and other various groups throughout the year.
 The indigenous program can also provide specific training and workshops on various topics such as Abuse & The Impact of the Residential School System.

 Services en français

 Nous offrons des services de soutien gratuits et confidentiels aux personnes ayant subi des actes de violence à caractère sexuel dans les comtés de Frontenac, Lennox et Addington.
 Nous collaborons avec des partenaires communautaires pour favoriser le changement et prendre des mesures visant à faire cesser la violence sexuelle.

 Throughout the year we offer groups at no cost and open to all survivors.
-Additional group topics, such as Empowerment, Addictions and Trauma and Mindfulness may take place throughout the year.
+Additional group topics, such as Empowerment, Addictions and Trauma, and Mindfulness may take place throughout the year.
 Please note that some groups may be open to current clients only.
 Contact us for group schedules.
 Child minding may also be available.

 - Adult Survivor of Childhood Sexual Abuse Group

-This 10-week trauma-informed group is for adult survivors that wish to better understand the effects of childhood sexual abuse, examine dysfunctional family dynamics, as well as connect with other survivors in a safe, confidential environment.
+This 8-week trauma-informed group is for adult survivors that wish to better understand the effects of childhood sexual abuse, examine dysfunctional family dynamics, as well as connect with other survivors in a safe, confidential environment.
 In addition to helping survivors understand the impact childhood sexual abuse has had on their lives, this intensive group also explores the principles of healing and offers guidance on how to begin moving towards a place of self-love and self-compassion.